 Are we compliant with the GDPR?
 Maybe.
 Or Maybe not.
 We also don't particularly care if we are or not.
 As it stands, none of our customers are from the EU and we are not located in an EU country.
 Quite frankly, figuring out whether we comply with some foreign power's bureaucratic requirements isn't worth our time.
 Remember that regardless what the GDPR says, us doing business with an EU citizen doesn't magically make us subject to EU jurisdiction.

 That does not mean we don't care about your privacy.
 See the above section on privacy and how to contact us.
 However, don't start your conversation demanding things under the GDPR.
-All that will do is frame things adversarially and make a construction resolution far less likely.
+All that will do is frame things adversarially and make a constructive resolution far less likely.

 Perhaps there is a treaty in force that provides the ability to enforce GDPR compliance.
 If so, and if you think you have a complaint about violation of the GDPR, be our guest to initiate whatever procedings you believe are appropriate.
 Remember, however, that you will need to convince a Canadian court with appropriate jurisdiction to enforce whatever judgement you obtain.
 If you do not do so, your demands will be ignored.